fbertran/bootPLS/README.md

 `bootPLS` implements several algorithms that were published as a  book chapter and two articles.

-* A new bootstrap-based stopping criterion in PLS component construction, J. Magnanensi, M. Maumy-Bertrand, N. Meyer and F. Bertrand (2016), in *The Multiple Facets of Partial Least Squares and Related Methods*, doi:10.1007/978-3-319-40643-5_18.
+* A new bootstrap-based stopping criterion in PLS component construction, J. Magnanensi, M. Maumy-Bertrand, N. Meyer and F. Bertrand (2016), in *The Multiple Facets of Partial Least Squares and Related Methods*. doi:10.1007/978-3-319-40643-5_18.

-* A new universal resample-stable bootstrap-based stopping criterion for PLS component construction, J. Magnanensi, F. Bertrand, M. Maumy-Bertrand and N. Meyer, (2017), *Statistics and Computing*, 27, 757–774. doi:10.1007/s11222-016-9651-4
+* A new universal resample-stable bootstrap-based stopping criterion for PLS component construction, J. Magnanensi, F. Bertrand, M. Maumy-Bertrand and N. Meyer, (2017), *Statistics and Computing*, 27, 757–774. doi:10.1007/s11222-016-9651-4.

-* New developments in Sparse PLS regression, J. Magnanensi, M. Maumy-Bertrand, N. Meyer and F. Bertrand, (2021), *Frontiers in Applied Mathematics and Statistics*, accepted.
+* New developments in Sparse PLS regression, J. Magnanensi, M. Maumy-Bertrand, N. Meyer and F. Bertrand, (2021), *Frontiers in Applied Mathematics and Statistics*. doi:10.3389/fams.2021.693126.

 Support for parallel computation and GPU is being developed.